 Enrolling Non-resident Students

-At Seattle Public Schools, we welcome enrollment of Non-resident students are those who don't live within the Seattle School district.
-Non-resident students are those who don't live within the Seattle School district are those who don’t live within the Seattle School district All attendance area schools have a geographic boundary which defines who is.
-There are some limits, based on school board policy, on whether we can accept a student from another school district.
+Seattle Public Schools welcome Non-resident students are those who don't live within the Seattle School district More to enroll with us.
+Non-resident students are those who don't live within the Seattle School district More are those who don’t live within the Seattle School district All attendance area schools have a geographic boundary which defines who is More.
+However, there are some limits, based on school board policy, on whether we can accept a student from another school district.